serobcholakyan116-crypto/AirLink/README.md

 AirLink is engineered as a next‑generation wireless access system that delivers free, secure, and reliable Wi‑Fi connectivity using advanced radio‑wave signals.
 Its architecture is designed to meet the expectations of enterprise environments—high availability, strong security, and seamless scalability—while remaining simple enough to deploy across public spaces, campuses, hospitality venues, and distributed networks.

-AirLink’s architecture is built around three core principles:
+🌐AirLink’s architecture is built around three core principles:

 1. Reliability at Scale